TinaS241/Airsoft-Vapen/README.md

 To allow the user to input their own custom airsoft build into the website.

 Problem to solve?
-One place to allow the user to see builds people have done and where to buy the parts, get first-hand user info from players.
+To show off custom airsoft guilds and place to allow the user to see builds people have done and where to buy the parts, get first-hand user info from players.

 What libraries or frameworks will be used?
 None right now, FrameWork will be Django Framework